 222. Systems Analysis of Medical Care.
-(3) § F. Lecture 3 hours.
-Stimson
+(3) § F. Lec-Stimson ture 3 hours.

 Introduction to use of operations research and systems analysis as aids to design, management or evaluation of medical care systems.
 Application of operations research techniques to hospitals and other health care facilities are studied within a systems framework.